 The usunomi may be struck with the heel of the hand, but never with a hammer or mallet.
 The slender neck, thin blade, and un-reinforced handle will simply not accept such abuse gracefully.

 Chisels intended to be struck with a hammer typically perform best with a cutting edge bevel of 27~30°.
 Any shallower and the hard steel at the cutting edge may chip instantly dulling the tool.
-However, the cutting edges of usunomi along with other tsukinomi are not normally subjected to the high stresses chisels motivated with hammers must endure, so the cutting efficiency can be increased by lowering the angle to 24° or so without creating problems, depending of course, on the wood you need to pare and the type of paring you intend.
-For instance, paring end grain may require a steeper angle than when paring the long grain of pine.
+However, the cutting edges of usunomi along with other tsukinomi are not normally subjected to the high stresses chisels motivated with hammers must endure, so the cutting efficiency can be increased by lowering the angle to 24° or so without creating problems, depending of course, on nature of the wood you need to pare and the type of paring you intend.
+For instance, paring end the grain of maple may require a steeper angle than when paring the long grain of pine.

 If you have used long-bladed Western chisels hard for a few years, you will have no doubt experienced your chisel’s flat becoming somewhat rounded over after many sharpenings.
 This occurs because, for various reasons, the center portion of the blade’s flat is abraded at a slower rate when being sharpened than the blade’s perimeter, resulting in distortion regardless of whether you keep your stones perfectly flat or not.

 Obviously, a chisel with a flat that is banana-shaped lengthwise and crosswise is not ideal for paring flat surfaces, but there is a bigger problem.
 Namely, it is simply more difficult and time-consuming to create a sharp edge on a blade with a curved flat than one with a true flat.
 A flat like this begs for amateurish tricks using rulers, etc.. of the sort professionals would be embarrassed to use.
 A friend once scathingly described these techniques as “training wheels.”
 Oh my.